X-on/surgeryconnect-patient-api-docs/source/includes/_files.md

 Field | Type | Description
 ----- | ---- | -----------
 `id` | String | The UUID of the file.
-`created_at` | String | The timestamp when this file was created (uploaded) in ISO 8601 format.
+`createdAt` | String | The timestamp when this file was created (uploaded) in ISO 8601 format.
-`expires_at` | String | The timestamp when access to this file will expire in ISO 8601 format.
+`expiresAt` | String | The timestamp when access to this file will expire in ISO 8601 format.
 After this time, the file will remain in file storage, but will be inaccessible to all APIs.
-`file_request_id` | String | The UUID of the file request this file is associated with, or `null` if not associated with any file request.
+`fileRequestId` | String | The UUID of the file request this file is associated with, or `null` if not associated with any file request.
-`mime_type` | String | The MIME type of the file.
+`mimeType` | String | The MIME type of the file.
-`original_name` | String | The original name of the file when uploaded.
+`originalName` | String | The original name of the file when uploaded.
 `size` | Integer | The size of the file in bytes.